Are you a single mom? Single mom by choice What advice do you give women thinking of having a baby on her own?

 c) considering having a baby on her own, but that it could turn out terribly because single motherhood is universally terrible.

-My advice is always the same to women thinking about being a single mom:
+My advice is always the same to women thinking about being a single mom by choice:

 Have a baby!
 You will never regret having a baby!
 Yeah, divorce is hard.
 Being a mom alone is hard.
 But it is not full of regret.
 Having kids in a tough situation is way, way easier than denying the very thing that your body is biologically designed to do and is screaming at you to manifest.
 Some women's bodies do not scream that at them.
 Yours is.
 Listen to that!